MachoDrone/AI-Sentiment-Analyzer-short-text/README.md

 # Sentiment Analysis API

-## Introduction
+This project is a sentiment analysis API designed to process text input and deliver sentiment results in a variety of user-friendly formats.
+It accepts text through a simple interface and provides multiple display options—such as sentiment labels (e.g., positive, negative), confidence scores, emojis, star ratings, and numeric ratings.
+The goal is to create a flexible and easy-to-integrate tool that adapts to different use cases, from analyzing customer feedback to enhancing social media dashboards.
-This project is a sentiment analysis API that analyzes text to determine its sentiment.
 It provides outputs including sentiment labels (positive, negative, neutral), confidence scores, emoji faces, emoji hands, star ratings, and numeric ratings.
 The API is built using FastAPI and leverages the Hugging Face Transformers library for sentiment analysis.
 It is containerized with Docker for easy deployment.

 ## Technologies Used
 - **FastAPI**: A modern web framework for building APIs with Python.